Bon Solitaire, a potential stargazing site near Montagu (33° 49’ 04”S 20° 12’ 44”E & 276 m)

-When we reported the leak to Gesina she was less than chuffed and I decided to find the leak and fix it as gesture of goodwill.
-I had, mind after all, buy fixed leaks in my garden irrigation system many times before so this should be a piece of cake.
-Gesina gladly supplied me with a spade, pipe connectors and wire to fix the pipe firmly to the connectors.
+When we reported the leak to Gesina she was less than chuffed and I decided to find the leak and fix it as a gesture of goodwill.
+I had, after all, buy fixed leaks in my garden irrigation system many times before so this should be a piece of cake.
+Gesina gladly supplied me with a spade, pipe connectors, and wire to fix the pipe firmly to the connectors.

 Willem and Alan both remarked that it was odd that the water was seeping to the surface and not squirting out in a jet or spray as the irrigation system was under pressure.
 I countered that, if the pipe was fairly deep down and the peg had only nicked it, making just a small hole, it would not necessarily squirt out.
-Alan was sceptical and pointed out that the seepage was coming from a molehole and not a peghole, which we all agreed was odd.
+Alan was skeptical and pointed out that the seepage was coming from a molehole and not a peghole, which we all agreed was odd.
 My idea was to take sods of grass out in a line running across where we thought the pipe(s) might be buried and a good starting point seemed to be right next to the leaking molehole.

 After making a trench about two meters long it became clear that the water was definitely following the underground mole tunnels and by then we were well away from areas where pegs had been driven into the ground.
-We then noticed for the first time that there were wet looking mole hills scattered around a much wider area.
+We then noticed for the first time that there were wet looking molehills scattered around a much wider area.
 Careful examination quickly determined that the damp line seemed to run in the general direction of Alan’s campsite.
-I dug test holes along the line and clearly there was water flowing through the mole tunnels.
+I dug test holes along the line and clearly, there was water flowing through the mole tunnels.

-Just below Alan’s campsite there was a large wet patch next to a sprinkler connection and I started a new trench there to see if we could find a pipe.
+Just below Alan’s campsite, there was a large wet patch next to a sprinkler connection and I started a new trench there to see if we could find a pipe.
 The pipe was soon found and I then dug the trench further following the pipe until I reached the concrete ring surrounding the sprinkler head.
-The closer we got to the sprinkler head the stronger the flow of water became, until we were able to pin it down to a section about 10 cm from the concrete ring.
+The closer we got to the sprinkler head the stronger the flow of water became until we were able to pin it down to a section about 10 cm from the concrete ring.

 The water was very muddy so we could neither see the pipe nor the actual leak, although the flow of water was proof positive that we had found the leak.
 Inspection of the area where we had originally spotted the seepage revealed that the flow there had stopped completely.
 Opening up around the source of the water had cut off the flow of water down the maze of mole tunnels to the exit point at least 30 meters away.
 There was probably a very wet mole somewhere.
 I filled in all our exploratory diggings leaving only the area around the actual leak open for Gesina’s team to fix later on.
 We were quite relieved that the leak had not been caused by any of our activities.

-During our moon evening with the Eco Rangers in the Helderberg Nature Reserve on the eighth of November some of you might recall that I lost the keys to the Vito along with the key to our security gate and front door.
+During our moon evening with the Eco-Rangers in the Helderberg Nature Reserve on the eighth of November, some of you might recall that I lost the keys to the Vito along with the key to our security gate and front door.
 You can read all about that drama if you go here

 I left the marquee to have a drink of water in the house and while I was there Lynnette walked in and said something like “You shouldn’t leave the Vito’s keys lying around in the tent.
 We’ve already lost one set and we don’t want to lose another set.”
 I replied that they weren’t in the tent but hanging on the hook next to the door.
-As I turned to look at Lynnette there she was holding a set of the Vito’s keys in her hand and over her shoulder I could see another set hanging from the hook on the wall.
+As I turned to look at Lynnette there she was holding a set of the Vito’s keys in her hand and over her shoulder, I could see another set hanging from the hook on the wall.

-To say that we were amazed, look stunned and dumbfounded doesn’t even come close to describing our reactions.
+To say that we were amazed, stunned and dumbfounded doesn’t even come close to describing our reactions.
 There, large as life, was the new set of keys on the wall where I’d put them and in Lynnette’s hand was the “lost” set which, she said, had been lying on the admin table in the tent.

 After racking my brains for an explanation I have concluded that the only two items in the marquee that had also been present at the outing in the Helderberg Nature Reserve were our two folding chairs.
 Each chair has a side pocket and each chair is transported in a sturdy zip-up bag.